 No more manual counting

-Although it's just a text file, org mode give these features like real-time status, at any given time I can see the total time I've spent on the current task on the mini buffer.
-And there also
+Although it's just a text file, org-mode give these features like real-time status, at any given time I can see the total time I've spent on the current task on the mini buffer.
+And there is also

 org-update-all-dblock macro, which updates all the